-The agreement of the marriage between Margaret Maid of Norway to the first Prince of Wales Prince Edward (II).
+The Treaty of Brigham saw agreement for the marriage of Margaret the Maid of Norway to the first Prince of Wales Edward.
 Margaret was the granddaughter of Alexander III the king of Scotland and was the successor to the Scottish crown.
-Margaret died on the journey.
-This led to disputed succession in Scotland.
+The death of Margaret on the voyage led to disputed succession in Scotland. ¹

 Margaret, the 'Maid of Norway', granddaughter of Alexander III and next in line for the Scottish crown was travelling to Scotland when she died on Orkney during the voyage.